"When I was five years old, I tested my crayons on a new surface -----

 a hallway in my parents' home.
 My mother's response was a bit unexpected:

-She placed a tape line from ceiling to floor and said, "Keep it on this side."
+She placed a tape line from ceiling to floor and said, "Keep it on this side of the tape."

 I've created hundreds of drawings since that crayon adventure on the hall wall.

-Now I've come full circle; I am again making wall-size art.
+Now I've come full circle; I am again making wall-size art (indoor or outdoor).

 "Each mural starts with a series of very loose sketches in pencil, pastel, or oil wash on paper.